Timber vs UPVC Windows: Making the Right Choice for Your Home

 Energy Efficiency Showdown: Timber vs uPVC Windows

-Energy efficiency is a top concern for homeowners.
-Timber framed windows have natural insulating properties, helping to maintain indoor temperatures. uPVC windows, on the other hand, are designed with multi-chambered profiles that trap air, acting as a barrier to heat transfer.
+Energy efficiency is a top concern for homeowners. uPVC windows, are designed with multi-chambered profiles that trap air, acting as a barrier to heat transfer.
+Timber-framed windows on the other hand, have natural insulating properties, helping to maintain indoor temperatures longer term.

 Lifespan Analysis: Timber vs uPVC Windows

-The longevity of a window type is a significant factor in decision-making.
-While timber windows, with proper care, can last for decades, uPVC windows also offer a long lifespan with minimal maintenance.
+The longevity of a window type is a significant factor in decision-making. uPVC windows offer a long lifespan, while timber windows, with proper care, can last for decades.
+Patchett Joinery Accoya timber windows and doors are guaranteed for 50 years against preservative failure.

 Ensuring Safety: Security Considerations for Timber and uPVC Windows